ietf-wg-privacypass/base-drafts/draft-davidson-pp-protocol.md

 ## Motivating use-cases

-The Privacy Pass protocol was originally developed to provide anonymous authorization of users of anonymity-preserving tools on the Internet, such as Tor.
+The Privacy Pass protocol was originally developed to provide anonymous authorization of Tor users.
 In particular, the protocol allows clients to reveal authorization tokens that they have been issued without linking the authorization to the actual issuance event.
 This means that the tokens cannot be used to link the browsing patterns of clients that reveal